Gambling in the United Kingdom: National Lottery

 The United Kingdom's state-franchised lottery is known as the National Lottery, which was set up under government licence in 1993.

 Several games are run under this brand, including Lotto and Thunderball.
 As with other lotteries players choose a set of numbers, say 6 from 59, with six numbers then being drawn at random.
 Players win cash prizes depending on how many numbers they match.

 The National Lottery launched a pan-European "super-lottery", called EuroMillions, in 2004.
 Currently this is available in nine countries.

 In the United Kingdom, the national lottery has so far raised several billions of pounds for Good Causes, a programme which distributes money via grants.
 28% of lottery revenue goes towards the fund, along with all unclaimed prizes.
 Additionally, 12% goes to the state.
 The prize fund is 45% of revenue, with the remaining 15% going towards running costs and profits for the lottery organisers and ticket sellers.

 The odds of specific combinations occurring in the United Kingdom national lottery are as follows:

 Health Lottery

 In February 2011 the media tycoon Richard Desmond announced the launch of a new Health Lottery, with the aim of raising a minimum of £50 million each year for health-related charities.
 Tickets cost £1 each and 20% of ticket revenues go to the charities involved.

 Postcode Lottery

 The UK Postcode Lottery is in aid of charity, and works by using an entrant's postcode plus a unique three-digit number as their ticket number.
 Prizes are drawn every Thursday.

 Scratchcards

-These are small pieces of cardboard where an area has been covered by a substance that cannot be seen through but can be scratched off.
+Scratchcards are small pieces of cardboard where an area has been covered by a substance that cannot be seen through but can be scratched off.
 Under this area are concealed the items/pictures that must be revealed in order to win.